 An open access plan will allow the student with this plan unlimited access to Founder’s Table during the hours of operation.
 This unlimited access allows for one swipe upon entry for the assigned cardholder.
 There are no blackout periods or limited access periods.
 This plan will also allow for “Take 3” (take-out programming at Founder’s Table).
 Take 3 features an assortment of On the Go! packaged salads, sandwiches, wraps, snacks, fruit, and beverages for a quick meal on the move for a swipe.

 Block Plans: Block plans have an allotted amount of board plan swipes to use throughout the semester.
 One “block” is charged per visit to Founder’s Table and allows access to the All-you-care-to-eat environment of Founder’s Table.
 Blocks are non-transferrable and expire at the end of the semester.

 Dining Dollars: Dining dollars are flex money that is tied to the board plan purchased.
-This money may in dining facilities and used on any retail food purchase at dining facilities around campus including: Campus Café, Grinder’s, Farmer’s Market, Concessions, and Founder’s Table.
+This money may in dining facilities and used on any retail food purchase at dining facilities around campus including: The Bell & Beacon, Grinder’s, Farmer’s Market, Concessions, and Founder’s Table.

 All-you-care-to-eat: Founder’s Table transitioned from a retail style food court to an unlimited dining venue that allows you to eat from any stations you choose.
 The role of the All-You-Care-To-Eat facility is to eliminate the stress of budget decisions when eating your meals.
 We will continue to provide a blend of healthy, balanced nutrition products with international cuisine and traditional American fare.